automl/neps/docs/reference/run_pipeline.md

 ### 2. Dictionary

-In this section, we will outline the special variables that are expected to be returned when the `run_pipeline` function returns a dictionary.
+In this section, we will outline the special variables that are expected to be returned when the `run_pipeline=` function returns a dictionary.

 #### Loss